 - When God revealed himself to Elijah, it was through “a tiny whispering sound.”

-- A lesson for us in our life of prayer is that we should not expect God to reveal himself to us or to answer us dramatically (if he does, so much the better).
+- A lesson for us in our life of prayer is that we should not expect God to reveal himself to us or to answer us dramatically (but if he does, so much the better!).
 Rather, the normal way to hear him is to listen carefully for “words” that are gentle, non-coercive, and do not contradict the moral law.